-Civil Rights in the US
+Civil Rights Movement in the US

 The Civil Rights Movement was a time during the 1950/60s where people were trying to eliminate segregation, gain equal rights and opportunities for the basic privileges of U.S. citizenship.
 In order to fully understand the Civil Rights Movement, you have to go back to its origin, which most people uncommonly do.
-Typically people believe that NAACP member, Rosa Parks began the entire Civil Rights Movement with her refusal to get out of her seat on the bus, but actually it began back in 1954 with the supreme court’s decision on the Brown case.
+Typically people believe that NAACP member, Rosa Parks began the entire Civil Rights Movement with her refusal to get out of her seat on the bus, but actually, it began back in 1954 with the supreme court’s decision on the Brown case.
 The Brown case was Brown vs the Board of Education of Topeka in which the supreme court put laws into place that separate public schools for African American and white students to be unconstitutional.

 The supreme court’s decision outlawed racial segregation in public schools around the country and a great number of white people all throughout the United States were enraged the decision.
 This was due to disturbing social discrimination between white and African-American people during this time period.
 White supremacist groups gathered in the South, such as the Ku Klux Klan and the Citizens Council.
 Both groups organized to resist the entire civil rights movement often resorting to violence towards African American people in the most gruesome of ways.
 A primary target for these supremacist groups was the National Association for the Advancement of Colored People otherwise known as the NAACP.
-Over time the NAACP has filed a many of court cases regarding racial discrimination including one in particular, the Brown case, the beginning of the Civil Rights Movement.
+Over time the NAACP has filed many court cases regarding racial discrimination including one, in particular, the Brown case, the beginning of the Civil Rights Movement.

 NAACP lawyers brought huge lawsuits to the supreme court on behalf of black school children and their families in Kansas, South Carolina, Virginia, and Delaware.
 The lawyers were seeking court’s orders to compel the school districts to let black students attend white public schools (McBride.)

 The United States was in a national a struggle against segregated race.
 In the year 1950 white people obviously had a social advantage as opposed to African-American people who were oppressed.
 But a significant amount of the work goes unnoticed by African-American people in cotton fields for example back in the 50s.
-These people were great value to the farming industry which was in great value of this time period.
+These people were of great value to the farming industry which was in the great value of this time period.
 African-Americans were often slaves and they were not even considered people, but rather property.